About this Program

 Students in the Major Will Learn to

-- Correctly calculate and interpret numbers commonly used by journalists.
+- Apply basic numerical and statistical concepts used by journalists.

 I = Introduced; R = Reinforced; A = Assessed